cernat-catalin/jlox/Notes.md

 ## From book
 - Add support for C-style `/* ... */` block comments.
 - Add support for C-style comma expressions (comma operator in expressions).
-- Add support for C-style ternary operator.
+- [DONE] Add support for C-style ternary operator.
 - Add error production rules to handle each binary operator without a left-hand operator.
 - Extend the binary operator "+" so that if the left operand is a string, the right could be a number, bool, etc.
 - Report a runtime error for 0 / 0